KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 # About Komodo

-After years of innovation and development, Komodo has built a multi-chain architecture that overcomes all of the challenges facing other traditional smart-contract platforms.
+After years of innovation and development, Komodo's multi-chain architecture overcomes the challenges faced by other smart-contract platforms.

 ## The Four Pillars of Blockchain Technology

-Komodo's philosophy for decentralization relies on four pillars: security, scalability, interoperability, and adaptability.
+The philosophy behind Komodo's multi-chain architecture relies on four pillars: security, scalability, interoperability, and adaptability.

 With these four pillars in place, all types of users of Komodo software will find powerful, customizable solutions that will set your blockchain creations free.